5_Ways_To_Support_Bees_Banner.webp

 2. Avoid pesticides and embrace a natural approach

 Chemical pesticide use is a major contributor to declining pollinator numbers worldwide.
-Research has shown that exposure to pesticides can interfere with their central nervous system, compromise their immune system and even affect their reproductive success and ability to navigate.6
+Research has shown that pesticide exposure can interfere with their central nervous system, compromise their immune system and even affect their reproductive success and ability to navigate.6

 3. Be(e)come a landlord

-So instilled is our image of the honeybee, that we often forget bees come in all shapes and sizes – most, for example, do not live in hives or make honey.
-Of the 25,000 known species of bee, 85% are solitary, meaning females create independent nests and live alone, without a colony.7 Some solitary bees like to dig nesting tunnels in the ground, while others prefer to create nests in plant stems or wood.
+Our image of the honeybee is so instilled that we often forget bees come in all shapes and sizes — most species do not live in hives or make honey.
+Of the 25,000 known species of bee, 85% are solitary, meaning females create independent nests and live alone without a colony.7 Some solitary bees like to dig nesting tunnels in the ground, while others prefer to create nests in plant stems or wood.

 One way to counteract the loss of natural habitat many solitary species face is to provide safe nesting spaces for them.
 If you have a garden, this can be as simple as leaving an area of bare soil for ground-nesting species to burrow into.
-Another option is to build a bee hotel, perfect for wood-tunnelling species – but be warned, if made using improper materials or left forgotten and uncared for, bee hotels can become a breeding ground for mould, parasites and disease.8 For an online tutorial on how to build a DIY bee hotel, see this one from Friends of the Earth.
+Another option is to build a bee hotel, perfect for wood-tunnelling species – but be warned, if made using improper materials or left forgotten and uncared for, bee hotels can become a breeding ground for mould, parasites and disease.8 For an online tutorial on how to build a DIY bee hotel, Friends of the Earth have got your covered.
 If making it yourself doesn’t sound appealing, you can also buy them readily from online marketplaces.

 When you’ve installed your bee sanctuary, make sure you give them some water.
 Just like us, bees need to stay hydrated but will avoid drinking from deep water for fear of falling in.
 To give bees a safe landing pad to drink from, make sure to provide small surfaces above the waterline - like stones or sticks.